manildayma/Coffee/README.md

 # Coffee
-Order some coffee.
+##Order some coffee.

-An android application that takes input from the customer for number of coffee cups, some details of the customer (name and phone number).
+An android application that takes input from the customer for -- *Number of coffee cups
+  *Details of the customer (name and phone number)

   At the end it displays the order summary.